dhis2/training-docs/content/design_for_data_use/tg_dashboards.md

 #### Making dashboards available offline

 Dashboard can be made available to work offline.
 They will be stored in cache.
 As long as the person does not log out of DHIS2 while online/offline, they will be able to access the offline dashboard.
-You will not be able to demonstrate this fully, as if you turn your internet connection off you will disconnect from the demo.

 To save a dashboard offline select More -> Make available offline